HELOC Application Process FAQs

 To have the judgment removed from the title, you need to record a Satisfaction of Judgment with the appropriate county office.

-Yes a judgment can be paid with HELOC funds.
+Yes.
+A judgment can be paid with HELOC funds.
 An escrow agent will be required to help close the loan to ensure the completion and record of the Satisfaction of Judgment.
 This will extend the application processing time.

 BECU covers the escrow fee as a benefit of membership.